warrenmwang/coop_casa/backend/internal/database/README.md

 - cost_cents: int
     remaining fractional dollar cost of the property in cents, value range [0, 1, ..., 99]
     NOTE: total cost of a property is [cost_dollars + 0.01 * cost_cents]
-- description: string
+- misc_note: string
-    description of the property if provided
+    any further notes made by the property lister
+- created_at: `timestamp with time zone`
+    timestamp of when the user first logged in / created their account
+- updated_at: `timestamp with time zone`
+    timestamp of when the user details were updated

+### `properties_images`
+- id `serial primary key`
+- property_id
 - images: list of strings
     list of the base64 encoded images of the property provided by the lister
-- misc_note: string
-    any further notes made by the property lister

 ### Interested_Users
 Define the total set of users $U$.